skip to main |

 Still, to date, compounds with harmful effects on humans or animals have been documented only in foods developed through conventional breeding approaches.
 For example, conventional breeders selected a celery variety with relatively high amounts of psoralens to deter insect predators that damage the plant.
 Some farm workers who harvested such celery developed a severe skin rash—an unintended consequence of this breeding strategy (Committee on Identifying and Assessing Unintended Effects of Genetically Engineered Foods on Human Health and National Research Council 2004).

--Scientific American (online), Aug, 2011.
+Scientific American (online), Aug, 2011.